MatinH2004/BnB-Manager/README.md

 ### Require Signed In User
 "I was able to delete a property without being logged in with `curl -X POST -iv -d "" 'http://localhost:4567/delete/3'`"
-  - I fixed this issue by adding `required_signed_in_user` to the POST routes that delete data.
-Other POST routes won't need this, because they need to validate user input before modifying data, so logged out users won't be able to make a POST request with `curl`.
+  - I fixed this issue by adding `required_signed_in_user` to all the POST routes, since users need to be signed in for all operations.